LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Method

 \subsection{Preliminary}

-As shown in Fig.~\ref{fig:overview}, we build the proposed LoSh upon state of the art query-based transformer models, MTTR~\cite{MTTR} and ReferFormer~\cite{ReferFormer}, noting that MTTR and ReferFormer share a similar basic architecture.
-Without loss of generality, LoSh also has the potential to be plugged into many other RVOS baselines.
-Below, we briefly review the query-based transformer framework for RVOS.
+As shown in Fig.~\ref{fig:overview}, we build the proposed LoSh upon state of the art query-based transformer model, MTTR~\cite{MTTR}.
+Without loss of generality, LoSh can also be plugged into many other RVOS baselines.
+Below, we briefly review this query-based transformer framework for RVOS.

-\textbf{Visual encoder.} Given the input frames in $\mathcal{V}$, visual features are extracted via a spatial-temporal visual encoder, namely the Video Swin transformer~\cite{videoswint}, such that $\mathcal{F}=\left\{f_t\right\}_{t=1}^T$, $f_t \in \mathbb{R}^{c_1 \times h \times w}$ corresponding to the $t$-th frame in $\mathcal V$.
+\textbf{Visual encoder.} Given the input frames in $\mathcal{V}$, visual features are extracted via a spatial-temporal visual encoder, namely the Video Swin transformer~\cite{videoswint}, such that $\mathcal{F}_v=\left\{f_t\right\}_{t=1}^T$, $f_t \in \mathbb{R}^{c_1 \times h \times w}$ corresponding to the $t$-th frame in $\mathcal V$.
 This visual encoder is pre-trained on Kinetics-400~\cite{kinetics400}, which can simultaneously aggregate spatial and temporal information in a video.

 \textbf{Linguistic encoder.} Given the input words in $\mathcal R$, linguistic features are extracted using the linguistic encoder, RoBERTa~\cite{roberta}, such that $\mathcal{Z} = \left\{z_l\right\}_{l=1}^L$, $z_l \in \mathbb{R}^{c_2}$ corresponding to the $l$-th word in $\mathcal R$.
 This linguistic encoder is pre-trained on several English-language corpora~\cite{LanguageDataset1, LanguageDataset2}.